hartmetzls/LogsAnalysis/README.md

-LogsAnalysis
+# Logs Analysis

-This code pulls from the news database tables articles, authors, and logs to answer the following questions:
+This code pulls from the news database, which is a mock database for a fictional news site.
+This code will use three tables in the news database named articles, authors, and logs to answer the following questions:
-What are the most popular three articles of all time?
+1. What are the most popular three articles of all time?
-Who are the most popular article authors of all time?
+2. Who are the most popular article authors of all time?
-On which days did more than 1% of requests lead to errors?
+3. On which days did more than 1% of requests lead to errors?

-Getting Started
+## Getting Started

-This project requires Python 2.7 and PostgreSQL.
+This project requires Python 2.7, PostgreSQL 9.5.7, and the Python library psycopg2.

-1. Download the newsdata sql database found here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip and extract to the directory containing LogsAnalysis.py
+1. Download the newsdata sql database found here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
-2. Install the Python library psycopg2.
-3. Run 'python LogsAnalysis.py'.
+2. Extract the database to the directory containing LogsAnalysis.py
+3. To build the reporting tool, load the site's data into your local database with the command ```psql -d news -f newsdata.sql```.
+4. Run ```python LogsAnalysis.py```.

-Create Views
+## Create Views

 I chose to include the commands to create the necessary views in the .py file, so there is no need to recreate them.
 All the same, here they are for reference: